stryku/stryku.github.io/_posts/multidimensional-game-next/2023-04-26-multidimensional-game.md

 v2 = p3 - p1
 ```

 So, yea, they _should_ span a 2D plane.
 But, there are cases where they won't.
-To ensure the vectors properly span a 2D plane, we should ensure they are linearly independent.
+To ensure the vectors properly span a 2D plane, we need to ensure they are linearly independent.
 They are linearly independent when:

 $$
 \begin{align}